PeteSavarese/xf2-gmcore-interfacer/README.md

 ## Deploy

-Both staging and prod run from the same deploy compose, layered with an environment-specific overlay.
+Both staging and prod run from the same deploy compose, layered with an environment-specific docker compose.

 Staging: